 Who is a Good Candidate for Sclerotherapy

-Sclerotherapy is ideal for people who:
+In general, the treatment is suitable for people who:

 - Have small to medium-sized spider veins or varicose veins.